-- For every house we build in Buncombe County, we provide funds to build a house in one of five partner countries: Bangladesh, Egypt, Guatemala, Haiti and Malawi.
+- For every house we build in Buncombe County, we provide funds to build a house in one of four partner countries: Bangladesh, Guatemala, Haiti and Malawi.

-- In addition to supporting these five countries, we also contribute to Habitat’s new Orphans and Vulnerable Groups Fund.
+- In addition to supporting these four countries, we also contribute to Habitat’s Orphans and Vulnerable Groups Fund.

-In addition to financially supporting the building of Habitat houses in Guatemala, many Asheville Area Habitat staff and core volunteers participated in seven different service trips to Guatemala during the past eight years.
+- In addition to financially supporting the building of Habitat houses in Guatemala, many Asheville Area Habitat staff and core volunteers participated in service trips to Guatemala during the past eight years.